webforj/webforj-documentation/docs/getting_started/configuration.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 displayed_sidebar: documentationSidebar
 ---

 # Configuration

-Options exist to configure the DWCJ in order to load a default class or enable debug mode.
+The DWCj can be configured using a project's POM file, and a plugin designed to make deploying an application easy.
+The following sections outline the various options that can be changed in order to achieve the desired result, both with an without the provided DWCj installation plugin.

 ## Using the Install Plugin